Distribution System Voltage Control under Uncertainties using Tractable Chance Constraints: Abstract

 \section{Abstract}

 Voltage control plays an important role in the operation of electricity distribution networks, especially with high penetration of distributed energy resources.
-These resources introduces significant and fast varying uncertainties.
+These resources introduce significant and fast varying uncertainties.
 In this paper, we focus on reactive power compensation to control voltage in the presence of uncertainties.
-We adopt a probabilistic approach that accounts for arbitrary correlations between renewable resources at each of the buses and we use the linearized DistFlow equations to model the distribution network.
-We then show that this optimization problem is convex for a wide variety of probabilistic distributions.
+We adopt a chance constraint approach that accounts for arbitrary correlations between renewable resources at each of the buses.
+We show how the problem can be solved efficiently using historical samples analogously to the stochastic quasi-gradient methods.
+We also show that this optimization problem is convex for a wide variety of probabilistic distributions.
 Compared to conventional per-bus chance constraints, our formulation is more robust to uncertainty and more computationally tractable.
 We illustrate the results using standard IEEE distribution test feeders.